HayoVanLoon/sql-doc/README.md

-# SQL Doc
+# SQL Docq

-A script for generating Markdown documentation from SQL file comments.
+A script for generating (somewhat) structured Markdown documentation from comments in a pile of SQL files.

+The script will traverse directories recursively.
+It extracts comments from SQL files, bundling them by location.

-It has been designed for simplicity; not influencing how you write your queries.
-It will only care for simple comments in the top of your SQL files.
+The script has been designed for simplicity.
+It does not require changing how you write, format or structure your queries.
+It will hardly look at those; it only cares for simple comments at the top of your SQL files.

 Special keywords have been kept to a minimum, so you can focus on writing good comments, not memorising yet another set of keywords.